arun-ks/CorporateBingo/README.md

 The game can be played alone or along with friends/colleagues.

-## Installation
-No installation required, just click on [this link](https://arun-ks.github.io/CorporateBingo/) to generate a Bingo Card.

 ## How to Play Corporate Bingo
 + Open [this link](https://arun-ks.github.io/CorporateBingo/), to view your randomly generated Bingo Card.